What’s New

 TAX PLANNING WHY OR WHY NOT?

 If you are planning on improving your home how are you going to pay for the cost?
 Pulling the money from your Retirement Savings might cost you way too much in income tax.
 Using a home equity loan might be a good idea; the problem might be your home equity loan you had for the past 10 years may not be set-up properly.
 Here is where tax planning might be helpful.
-I will give you ideas on how to fund the improvements and at the same time review the tax advantages or disadvantages with each scenario.
+We will give you ideas on how to fund the improvements and at the same time review the tax advantages or disadvantages with each scenario.

 Do you want to buy a vacation property or rental property?
 Again proper planning may just save you income taxes.
 You have a child or grandchild attending college and you would like to gift them some money towards their college tuition.
 Call Denise so she can tell you the best way you can assist your child or grandchild.